 Driftwood Press Short Story Contest

-Lastly, we want to extend our warmest gratitude to everyone who submitted to the contest, including the five semi-finalists and thirty-eight quarter finalists.
+Lastly, we want to extend our warmest gratitude to everyone who submitted to the contest, including the twenty-four semi-finalists and nineteen additional quarter finalists, who have been notified directly.
+We want to note, too, that all round one stories are considered by two editors.
 There were hundreds of wonderful short stories sent in, and many of them deserve—and will find—publication.
 We are ecstatic to continue to publish works of literary fiction that forefront language and take narrative, structural, and thematic risks, and the support of our community of readers and submitters is continually cherished and appreciated.

 Submissions will be open from September 1st until January 31st.

-If a runner-up is chosen, their work will be offered publication, an accompanying interview, $100, and one copy of the issue in which their work appears.
+Runner-ups will be offered publication, an accompanying interview, $150, and one copy of the issue in which their work appears.

 Past Contest Winners